kgb1001001/cloudadoptionpatterns/container-architecture/birthing-pool.md

 *Figure 4: Isolation of the Birthing Pool*

-Images should pass through a Birthing Pool before they are placed by a [Docker Build Pipeline](docker-build-pipeline.md) into an [Approved Image Repository](approved-image-repository.md).
+Images should pass through a Birthing Pool before they are placed by a [Container Build Pipeline](docker-build-pipeline.md) into an [Approved Image Repository](approved-image-repository.md).